How To Get Therapy: UK Options for Counselling and Psychotherapy

 Some people have specific needs or goals for therapy and know what modality they're interested in.
 Other people may meet with a therapist for guidance on this topic.
 Before you attend your first session, it could be helpful to get familiar with a few common types of therapy so you can know what to expect or ask your provider about.
 Here are a few modalities that are widely practiced today.

-Cognitive behavioral therapy for improved mental health
+Cognitive behavioural therapy for improved mental health

-Cognitive behavioral therapy (CBT) is one of the most popular modalities today, since an extensive body of research suggests that it can be an effective approach for reducing symptoms of anxiety, depression, substance misuse, eating disorders, low self-esteem, insomnia, and other challenges.
+Cognitive behavioural therapy (CBT) is one of the most popular modalities today, since an extensive body of research suggests that it can be an effective approach for reducing symptoms of anxiety, depression, substance misuse, eating disorders, low self-esteem, insomnia, and other challenges.
 The basis of CBT involves teaching clients how to recognize and then shift distorted thought patterns that may be causing or contributing to distress.

-Dialectical behavior talking therapies for better emotional regulation
+Dialectical behaviour therapy for better emotional regulation

-Dialectical behavior therapy (DBT) is another popular form of talk therapy.
+Dialectical behaviour therapy (DBT) is another popular form of talk therapy.
 It can be used to address symptoms of borderline personality disorder, post-traumatic stress disorder (PTSD), bulimia nervosa, and other conditions.
 It focuses on helping clients build three main skill sets—emotional regulation, interpersonal effectiveness, and distress tolerance—through techniques like mindfulness, waiting a few seconds before responding to difficult situations, and self-soothing.

 Family-based types of counselling for conflict resolution